WenderHost/ContentXpress-Article-Importer/readme.md

 ### Changelog

+#### 2.2.0

+- Utilizing `WP_Async_Task` for article imports
+- Adding `admin_notices` to alert the user when a batch of articles has completed importing
+- Adding a "Check All" option to set imported posts to "Publish"
+- BUGFIX: Fixing original developers' code so that the "Articles per page" drop down will work

 #### 2.1.4

 - BUGFIX: Original code doesn't handle duplicate article titles, they get overwritten.
 Updating code to create unique article titles for "News" and "Events".